Catanauan: Catanauan excavations

 Catanauan, Quezon is a coastal third-class municipality of the western Bondoc Peninsula, with the municipality of Mulanay on its south and southeast.
-It has coordinates of 13° 35' 30" N, 122° 19' 30" E, and its town has a total land area of 266 kilometers.
-Catanauan has a population of 57, 736 people in 11, 283 households.
+It has coordinates of 13° 35' 30" N, 122° 19' 30" E, and its town has a total land area of 266 square kilometers.
+Catanauan has a population of 57,736 people in 11, 283 households.
 (2000 Philippine Census).
 The town proper faces Mompog pass and Marinduque Island, and borders the municipality of General Luna in the north-west, the municipality of Buenavista in the north-east.